TheTesla/comparision-imp-obp-oop/README.md

 Find books about object oriented programming on [Amazon](https://amzn.to/3fEgqit)* or [eBay](https://ebay.us/CArpYn)*

-*) Affiliate-Link - If you buy something on Amazon after clicking this Link, I get a sales commision from Amazon.
+*) Affiliate-Link - If you buy something on Amazon or eBay after clicking the corresponding link, I get a sales commission from Amazon or eBay.
 You won't pay more.

 # Impressum